tristanpoland/Docker-Action-Runner/README.md

 A containerized self-hosted GitHub Actions runner that allows you to run your GitHub Actions workflows locally in Docker.

+## Security Warning

+> [!WARNING]
+> The GitHub access token is built into the Docker image during the build process.
+If this image is published to a public registry, anyone who downloads it could potentially extract the token and use it to access your GitHub organization and run jobs.
+This could lead to security breaches, unauthorized access to repositories, or abuse of your GitHub resources.
+Always keep images with embedded tokens private and consider using runtime secrets injection methods instead for production deployments.

 ## Features

 - Automatically downloads and configures the latest GitHub Actions runner